jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 ## Deep Dive Insights on Underperformance in Q4 2022

 **Factor to consider**:
 Electronic products, such as gaming monitors and latops have **a long lifespan** of at least 3-5 years.
-Hence, to boost sales consistently, keeping **existing customers** engaged to revisiting and buy different products and attracting **new customers** are crucial.
+Hence, to boost sales consistently, keeping **existing customers** engaged to revisit and buy different products and acquiring **new customers** are crucial.

 #### Hypothesis 1.
 Had existing customers been no longer active over time? - Yes
 > Here, we define exiting customers as those **whoever placed at least one order** from 2019 to 2022, either as guests or members.